West Palm Beach nonprofit supporting families battling cancer

 Abernathy and POST paid the Holland family’s mortgage and sent counselors and advisers to Elijah's bedside.

-“People describe POST as an answer to prayer,” said Jay Holland, “and I would describe POST as an answer to prayers we didn't even know to pray."
+"People describe POST as an answer to prayer," Holland said.
+"And I would describe POST as an answer to prayers we didn't even know to pray."

-"To think this time last year Elijah was not yet in remission, and not sure if he would make it to finding out his brother was a perfect sibling match, to walking through six months of bone marrow transplant, to now they have a special test, and he is 100% cancer free.
-Testing one in ten million cells, there’s no trace of cancer,” said Jay Holland.
-“We are blessed, beyond blessed.”
+"To think this time last year Elijah was not yet in remission, and not sure if he would make it, to finding out his brother was a perfect sibling match, to walking through six months of bone marrow transplant, to now they have a special test, and he is 100% cancer free — testing one in 10 million cells, there's no trace of cancer," Jay Holland said.
+"We are blessed, beyond blessed."

-"Some of my darkest time has been through cancer journey also some of sweetest times and POST has been right there in the midst of all of it," she said.
+"Some of my darkest time has been through this cancer journey — also some of sweetest times — and POST has been right there in the midst of all of it," he said.

 Those meaningful words struck a chord with Abernathy.

 "That touches me.
 That's very special.
-Makes me feel like, maybe I did something with my 24 years,” she said.
-“Maybe it's been worth it, maybe I'll show up tomorrow and keep doing this."
+Makes me feel like, maybe I did something with my 24 years," she said.
+"Maybe it's been worth it.
+You know, maybe I'll show up tomorrow and keep doing this."

 For information about POST and Saturday’s event, click here.